Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 ---
 layout: post
-title: 'My .gitconfig file disected'
+title: 'My .gitconfig file dissected'
 date: 2024-06-20
 author: Kiran Rao
 ---

 This is my .gitconfig[^1].
 Many are like it, but this one is mine.

 It's not long.
 It's not complicated.
 But it configures my workflow's most important tool.
-I will disect the file to better understand how git works and help the reader improve their workflow.
+I will dissect the file to better understand how git works and help the reader improve their workflow.

 ```sh
 [user]